 Sound good to you?
 If you make these Singapore Noodles, I would be thrilled and honored if you would take a pic and tag me on Instagram @ourhappymess!

 Products I Used to Make these Singapore Noodles

 - 5 oz rice vermicelli

 - 8 oz peeled raw shrimp fresh or frozen and thawed

 - 1 cup snow peas

 - 2 tablespoons water

-- 1 tablespoon curry powder (more to taste)
+- 1.5 tablespoons curry powder (more to taste)

 - 1 teaspoon kosher salt

-- Add the drained noodles and lime mixture.
+Add the drained noodles and lime juice mixture to the pan.
 Toss until noodles are hot and bright yellow.
-Remove from heat and sprinkle with green onions.
+Remove from heat and sprinkle with green onions and optional cilantro.